giovcorte/uidroid-library/README.md

 }
 ```

-Model class and corrspective custom view for a text with checkbox:
+Model class with corrspective custom view and binder for a text with checkbox:

 ```java
 @UI.ViewConfiguration(view = ItemTextCheckbox.class)